FirelyTeam/firely-docs/vonk/facade/accesscontrol_api.rst

 The default implementation is described in :ref:`feature_accesscontrol`.
 You just have to implement support for the search parameters used in defining the Compartment Filter.
 If a search parameter that is used for authorization is not implemented, Vonk will respond with a 401 Unauthorized.
+Refer to :ref:`facade_accesscontrol` for an example on how to integrate this into your facade.

 Alternative implementation
 ==========================